 Creating Accounts and Generating Meraki Dashboard Login for Administrators

-• Organization-level admins have access to their entire organizations and nested networks.
+- Organization-level admins have access to their entire organizations and nested networks.

-• Network-level admins can have limited or unlimited management control over individuals and devices.
+- Network-level admins can have limited or unlimited management control over individuals and devices.
 They don’t have access to organization-level information.

 Full-access organization admins only have to input a new administrator’s name and email address to generate their Meraki dashboard login credentials.
 Since it is so easy to set up administrator access, businesses and companies must observe SOPs and best practices in deciding who gets this level of control.

 Senior IT technicians typically get full organizational access, while junior employees get full or read-only access to certain networks.
-Bear in mind that the organization admin has the highest level of control and should, therefore, be trustworthy and reliable.
+Bear in mind that the organization has the highest level of control and should, therefore, be trustworthy and reliable.

 Getting an Organization and Network Health Overview at a Glance

 The first section shows Device health information: summaries of online and offline devices in each network along with colored indicators (red for offline and green for online).
+This includes not only traditional network devices but also IoT devices, providing a comprehensive view of your infrastructure.

 As you navigate the other pages and tabs, you’ll also find easy-to-understand graphs showing network and device health across different parts of the network.
+The dashboard enables real-time insights from security cameras and sensors, allowing administrators to quickly respond to events and monitor IoT deployments at scale.

 Another useful page that offers a quick look at network-wide health is the Topology page.
 It shows a visual diagram of how the networks within an organization are interconnected.
 If you hover over a network, it will show the real-time number of ports, clients and the current uplink speed of that network.